St Peter's College, Auckland: The railway station

-For nearly fifty years St Peter's College had its own railway station, developed on the initiative of Brother T. A. Monagle in 1964, to cater for the large number of students from St Peter's College and Auckland Grammar School who arrived on the North or West train and had to alight at Mt Eden Station and walk to their schools.
 They had to cross busy roads and undertake an uncontrolled crossing of the railway line itself, to walk the ten minutes, under the walls of Mt Eden Prison, to their schools.
 Meanwhile the train had continued on its way following the same path to the north-west boundary of St Peter's.
 The railway station, at first just a metalled strip parallel to the tracks, was first known as the St Peter's College station and only the "school trains" stopped there.
 Later, the station became a full stop with all passenger trains stopping and was known as the Boston Rd Station.

-Up to a third of the school's enrolment (i.e. 400 students) commutes to the college by train and uses the Grafton station (which replaced the Boston Rd Station).
-The presence of St Peter's boys is a marked feature of suburban train travel in Auckland.
+Up to a third of the school's enrolment (i.e. 400 students) commuted to the college by train and used the Grafton station (which replaced the Boston Rd Station).
+The presence of St Peter's boys was a marked feature of suburban train travel in Auckland.
 Even when the Onehunga suburban line reopened in 2010, there were St Peter's boys on the first trains.